DomissES/Automatic-watering-can/readme.md

 - program_states.c
 	- Main functions which are called by the state machine
-	- In case of adding more states, the file should be split into smaller ones
+	- It is a long file.
+In case of adding more states, the file should be split into smaller ones

 - period_task.c
 	- "Tasks" are something like services or similar, they should be running in background without the need for immediate execution e.g. DHT22 or ADC measures, sending data to LCD display